 Crossing the border was easy and not busy for us at all.
 Alex had even lost his departure card, but the border crossing guy just kind of laughed and gave us a dirty look, then gave him a new one.
 We walked through, they took a picture of us, then we waited 5 mins and paid 20 baht for the shuttle bus to take us across the bridge to Laos.
 Once we were across we had to go over to the windows to the right of the building to fill out some forms for the visa and hand over two passport photos.
 It’s expensive to travel to Laos as a Canadian, it cost us $43 US, so make sure you bring enough with you!
 We then found some other travellers (two Dutch guys, an Aussie and another Canadian!) and managed to haggle the tuk-tuk driver down to 100 baht per person for the 20 min drive into Huay Xai.

-Now that you know how to get in and out, check out our Thailand post on the best places to see!
+Now that you know how to get in and out, check out our Top Places to See in Thailand here!